If you’re planning to add some strength training to your cycling routine, kettlebell swings can be one of the best

 - The soleus muscle is purely fast-twitch.
 It is “silent” when walking.
 But during the running, it absorbs and generates the bulk of the force.

 - The hamstring is typically made of fast-twitch muscle fibers.
 It fires up quickly and rapidly.

-That’s why you hardly hear about athletes who pull glutes or quadriceps muscle.
+That’s why you hardly hear about athletes who pull glutes or quadriceps muscles.
 It is usually the hamstring.

-In fact, in soccer, most of the injuries are the hamstring injury.
+In fact, in soccer, most of the injuries are hamstring injuries.

 Speed and Stamina

 - Having more strength will definitely impact your speed.
 You have more power, and more strength so you can ride faster.

 - And if you are a competitive racer, being able to go faster should be on your bucket list.

 - But even if you are just a recreational cyclist, having more speed means you can get the most out of your workouts.